honzajavorek/honzajavorek.cz/README.md

-# Blog Javorové lístky
+# honzajavorek.cz

-This is source code of my blog _Javorové lístky_.
-You can read it comfortably at [honzajavorek.cz][blog] if you know Czech.
+This is source code of my site, including my blog _Javorové lístky_.
+You can read it comfortably at [honzajavorek.cz][site] if you know Czech.
 It is proudly powered by [Python][python] and [GitHub][github] using [Pelican][pelican], [Markdown][markdown], and [Jinja2][jinja].